 If you have decided to go through the disciplinary process, then here are some other key points:

-• We cover how to act in formal meetings HERE.
+- We cover how to act in formal meetings in another article.
 Please heed the advice about going into the process with an “open mind” which makes the same point covered above in relation to the importance of fully participating in the process.

 The Disciplinary Hearing